ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 If a task is waiting for service readiness, and that service depends on other futures to become ready, make sure those futures are scheduled in separate tasks using `tokio::spawn`.

-## `Poll::Pending` and Wakeups
-[poll-pending-and-wakeups]: #poll-pending-and-wakeups

-When returning `Poll::Pending`, `poll` functions must ensure that the task will be woken up when it is ready to make progress.

-In most cases, the `poll` function calls another `poll` function that schedules the task for wakeup.

-Any code that generates a new `Poll::Pending` should either have:
-* a `CORRECTNESS` comment explaining how the task is scheduled for wakeup, or
-* a wakeup implementation, with tests to ensure that the wakeup functions as expected.

-Note: `poll` functions often have a qualifier, like `poll_ready` or `poll_next`.

 ## Buffer and Batch
 [buffer-and-batch]: #buffer-and-batch